moddio/moddio-docs/scripting-reference/actions/setEntityState.md

-Sets the state of the selected entity to the provided state.
+Sets the state of the specified entity to the provided state.